Skip to content

 You shed old roles.

-You rewrite the narrative.
+You rewrite the script.

 Stop asking, "Who am I?"